Indian snow leopard conservationist wins UK wildlife charity award | Business

 - United Kingdom

-A snow leopard conservationist from India, who has been working across the world to protect the big cat with a pioneering community-led approach, has won a prestigious nature award in London.
+Dr Charudutt Mishra, a snow leopard conservationist from India who has been working across the world to protect the big cat with a pioneering community-led approach has won a prestigious nature award in London.

 “This project addresses one significant gap in conservation worldwide - our ability to work effectively with local communities, who represent one of the most important stakeholders in conservation efforts,” said Mishra, who is the first international Executive Director of the Snow Leopard Trust (SLT).